k-kawakami/rnn_benchmark/README.md

 - Tesla P100-PCIE-16GB: Train 497,944.387 wps / Eval: 3,692,290.684 wps
 - GeForce GTX TITAN X: Train 354,534.268 wps / Eval: 4,399,055.094 wps

+Yeah... looks good.
+DGX1 is ~10% faster than P100.
+But wait.
+Why Titan X is the fastest for test time?
+There might be some bugs. (or CPU performance?)
+Help me!

 ### Details

 - DGX1